01 Apr Young Families

 Working with young kids and families is new to me.
 I tried a couple of years ago and realized that it was really hard to make everyone stand still, look at me and smile.
 I did a couple of sessions with little ones and left feeling like there had to be a better way than making them stand in a line and pose.

-I grew to love working with high school seniors and doing individual portraits (which I still do).
-Then I saw the work of Sarah Cornish.
-She has 7 kids and owns My Four Hens Photography in Colorado.
-Her work with families took my breath away and I knew I had to try again.
+I grew to love working with high school seniors and doing individual portraits (I still do).
+Then I saw the work of some family photographers in CA & CO whose candid style I loved.

 I decided that I would try a lifestyle-based approach where the family’s time with me & the camera is all about interacting, playing, and focusing on each other.
 This isn’t new at all, many people are documenting moments instead of arranging posed photos, and I can see why.
 It gives everyone so much more room to be themselves and that is where the magic happens.